TasosTsirikos/MySQL_Project/README.md

 # MySQL_Project
-A database created with MySQL.
+A database created with MySQL and Python.